Hi-Level: Amtrak

 Throughout the 1960s passenger ridership declined on American railroads while losses mounted.
 In 1971 the United States federal government created Amtrak, a subsidized for-profit corporation, to take over intercity services and reverse the decline.
 The Santa Fe, after some hesitation, participated.
 Amtrak took over the Santa Fe's remaining trains on May 1, 1971.
 It acquired the entire Hi-Level fleet and continued to operate them.
-The primary assignment continued to be the combined Super Chief/El Capitan, known as the Southwest Limited from 1974–1984 and the Southwest Chief thereafter.
+The primary assignment continued to be the combined Super Chief/El Capitan, known as the Southwest Limited from 1974 to 1984 and the Southwest Chief thereafter.
 The Chicago–Houston Texas Chief, another ex-Santa Fe train, also carried Hi-Level coaches.

 Amtrak was impressed with the Hi-Levels and used them as the basis for the design of the bilevel Superliner family of railcars.
 The first of 284 Superliner I cars began arriving from Pullman-Standard in 1978.
 As the Superliners went into service, Hi-Levels could be found on more of Amtrak's trains throughout the Western United States.
 Hi-Level coaches appeared on the San Francisco–Chicago San Francisco Zephyr, Chicago–San Antonio, Texas–Los Angeles Eagle, and the Chicago–Seattle, Washington/Portland, Oregon Empire Builder.
 Dining cars displaced from the Southwest Limited filled in on the Ogden, Utah–Los Angeles Desert Wind.
 Tunnel clearances around New York City and elsewhere prevented their use on the Northeast Corridor.